Professor Wang

 YouTube links for the recent lecture series (29 lectures) on Nonlinear Polymer Rheology: Introductory and Closing Remarks.

-Polymer Physics channel has been created on YouTube, which hosts over 40 lectures on various aspects of polymer rheology and mechanics.
+Polymer Physics channel has been created on YouTube, which hosts over 50 lectures on various aspects of polymer physics related to rheology and fracture mechanics.

 Research Interests

-Physics and engineering of polymeric and polymer-based materials including sustainable polymers such as PLA and PHA.
-Phenomenological and conceptual foundations of polymer melt rheology and molecular mechanics of polymers in solid state, either glassy or semicrystalline or "both" (i.e., semicrystalline polymers below the glass transition temperature).
-Exploration of the relationship between processing, structure and mechanical properties of all polymeric materials.
+Physics and engineering of polymers: exploration of relationships between processing, structure and mechanical properties of all polymeric materials including sustainable polymers.
+Phenomenological and conceptual foundations of polymer melt rheology and molecular mechanics of polymers in solid state, either plastic or elastomeric.
+Fracture (mechanical) behavior of plastics and elastomers.

 Current Activities

 Our current research involves three episodes in the saga to develop a unified framework for mechanical characteristics of polymers in both liquid and solid states: rheology of polymeric liquids, molecular mechanics of glassy and semicrystalline polymers and fracture behavior of plastics and elastomers.
 Several hundred billion pounds of polymers are annually consumed thanks to their adequate mechanical characteristics.
-Thus, better understanding of mechanical performance of polymers is a core subject in polymer science and engineering.
+Thus, greater knowledge of mechanical performance of polymers is a core objective in polymer science and engineering.
 Our understanding of Nonlinear Polymer Rheology (Wiley, 2018) provides us valuable insights into when and how glassy and semicrystalline polymers gain ductility and resist fracture in solid state.
+Moreover, deep molecular-level understanding of mechanical behavior in liquid and glassy states has served us well in the exploration of fracture mechanics of polymers in plastic and elastic states.
+A second book Physics of Polymer Mechanics is in preparation for publication by Wiley in 2025-2026.

 Episode 3: Fracture Mechanics of Plastics and Elastomers